stark1tty/useful_scripts/README.md

 - Filter results with confidence intervals of >0.1 to get rid of the bulk of bad matches.

 ## RSS feeds
-Just a folder of exports from my local FreshRSS. :)
+- Just a folder of exports from my local FreshRSS to share.
+Lots of PopSci because I love it.